LuisGmo01/Portfolio_LuisVillarreal/OXXO_Data_Analysis/README.md

 - Data cleaning with SQL
 - Data visualization in Tableau

   In firts place the data was gathered using a API that is available in python and then stored in a csv file.
 After that I exported the csv data to Excel and from the Excel file I created a database in SQL where I was able to clean the data, as it cointained some problems in the formatting that caused trouble in Tableau.
-Finally I visualized the data using Tableau and created a dashboard.
+Finally I visualized the data using Tableau and created a   [dashboard](https://github.com/LuisGmo01/Portfolio_LuisVillarreal/blob/main/OXXO_Data_Analysis/OXXO_dashboard.png)